JordanFrecon/bregmanet/README.md

 ###  :warning: Precautions

-* All images should be scaled to the domain range of the activation function.
+* All images should be scaled within the domain range of the activation function.
 * MLP models provided are designed for 1-dimensional data inputs.